Young Professional Social Impact Corps

 The program includes:

-- Fun community-building gatherings at JFCS and venues throughout the Bay Area
+- Community-building gatherings at JFCS and venues throughout the Bay Area

-- Engaging learning with scholars, community professionals, and young entrepreneurs
+- Engaging learning with scholars, community professionals, and young leaders

 - Skill building and leadership training